 I don’t know if it’s an algorithm thing or if my tweets have been particularly interesting, but I have been followed by some “blue check” verified people myself.
-This week in particular, a producer for Sharknado and ZNation and a cast member from The Walking Dead.
+This week in particular, a producer for some well-known movies and a cast member from a popular television show.
 In the past I’ve also been followed by some other semi-to-very famous people like the late Fred Thompson, THE human-powered Twitter aggregator, the voice of a very well known service, and the producer of a documentary of one of my favorite people who has also passed away.

 It’s been interesting to see my notifications and to see the people who decide they want to follow your words and ideas on Twitter.
 Most of the time, I do not know any of the people who click that follow button.
 And I often wonder why they decide to follow me.
 Was it something I said?
 Is it a particular post?
 Is it because I follow someone they follow?
 Is it because someone they follow retweeted something I posted?
 Or because they like my profile picture (which is the same one I use here)?

 There is something special about being special.
 I think everyone wants to be known by the world.
 Something deep within each of us is the desire to be liked and even deeper to be known and loved by the world.
 Celebrity is contagious.
 My friend and college professor Brian Simmons would always joke that “Everyone” knows Mike Lewis.
 I would always laugh because no one outside my circle knows me.
 I just happened to be “around” a lot of different venues and made connections in college.